-Prerequisite: Health Sciences Basic nursing knowledge and skills course for the nurse assistant in a healthcare setting.
+Prerequisite: Health Sciences

+Basic nursing knowledge and skills course for the nurse assistant in a healthcare setting.
 Meets the requirements of Public Law 100-2-3 OBRA and is approved by the Nebraska Department of Health.
-In cooperation with Central Community College and Plum Creek Care Center.
-This course is dual credit enrollment with Central Community College and Lexington Public Schools.
 An approved nursing assistant is any person, other than a registered nurse or licensed practical nurse, who provides nursing or nursing-related services for pay.
-A nursing assistant must be at least sixteen (16) years of age, cannot have been convicted of a crime rationally related to his or her practice involving moral turpitude, must be able to speak and understand the English language or a language understood by a substantial portion of the facility's patients without the use of an interpreter or interpretive device, and must successfully complete a basic nursing assistant course and testing approved by the State Department of Health and Human Services Regulation and Licensure Credentialing Division (State Department of Health and Human Services).
+A nursing assistant must be at least sixteen (16) years of age, cannot have been convicted of a crime rationally related to his or her practice involving moral turpitude, must successfully complete a basic nursing assistant course and testing approved by the State Department of Health and Human Services Regulation and Licensure Credentialing Division (State Department of Health and Human Services).
 Enrollment is limited to 16 students.

-The course curriculum must contain the following:
+- The course curriculum must contain the following:

+At least 16 hours in the following areas: communication and

-At least 16 hours in the following areas: communication and interpersonal skills, infection control, safety/emergency procedures, including the Abdominal Thrusts, promoting patients' independence, respecting patient rights
+- · At least 16 hours in the following areas: communication and interpersonal skills, infection control, safety/emergency procedures, including the Abdominal Thrusts, promoting patients' independence, respecting patient rights

 - Basic nursing skills

-- Personal care skills
+- · Personal care skills

-- Mental health and social service
+- · Mental health and social service

-- Care of cognitively impaired patients
+- · Care of cognitively impaired patients

 - Basic restorative services

-- Patient rights